 5. With a Scoop of Ice Cream: Serve a slice of the cake with a scoop of vanilla or lemon ice cream for a refreshing and indulgent dessert experience.

-Tips and Tricks for Lemon Ricotta Cake Recipe
+Tips And Tricks for Lemon Ricotta Cake Recipe

 1. Room Temperature Ingredients: Make sure all your ingredients, especially the eggs and ricotta cheese, are at room temperature before starting.
 This ensures a smoother batter and a more even bake.